blackgirlbytes/rock-paper-scissors-copilot/.instructions/using-codetour.md

 ## What is CodeTour?

 [CodeTour](https://github.com/microsoft/codetour) is a VS Code extension that allows you to create guided tours of your codebases.
 It’s a great way to onboard new developers to your project, or to help developers learn how to use a new feature.
 We're going to use CodeTour to display the steps you want to follow in these hands on exercises.
-If you don't want to use CodeTour, you can follow the instructions in the README.md file.
+If you don't want to use CodeTour, you can follow the instructions in the [step by step](./stepbystep.md) file.

 ## How to use the guided CodeTour